Amishagarwal28/Ablaze-fire-management-system/README.md

-# fire
+# Ablaze
-It An ecosystem that alerts the user on the event of any fire and short circuit incident in an app
+It An ecosystem that alerts the user on the event of any fire and short circuit incident in an app.
+In app it is going to show the current temperature and whether the there is fire and short circuit in the room or not with firebase.

 Screenshots